Esri/arcgis-maps-sdk-kotlin-samples/display-points-using-clustering-feature-reduction/README.md

 1. Create a map from a web map `PortalItem`.
 2. Get the cluster enabled layer from the map's operational layers.
-3. Get the `FeatureReduction` from the feature layer and call `setEnabled(bool enabled)` to enable or disable clustering on the feature layer.
+3. Get the `FeatureReduction` from the feature layer and set `isEnabled` value to enable or disable clustering on the feature layer.
-4. When the user clicks on the map, call `identifyFeatureLayerAsync` on the feature layer and pass in the map click location.
+4. When the user clicks on the map, call `identifyLayers` and pass in the map's screen coordinates.
-5. Get the `Popup` from the resulting `IdentifyLayerResult` and use it to construct a `PopupManager`.
+5. Get the `Popup` and the corresponding `PopupElement` from the resulting `IdentifyLayerResult` and use it to construct a popup output string.
-6. Get the feature's `customHtmlDescription` from the created `PopupManager` and use it to set the MapView's `CalloutData` detail and display the callout.
+6. Use `Html.fromHtml` to convert the html tags in the output string to a styled text and display it to the user.

 ## Relevant API

-- AggregateGeoElement
 - FeatureLayer
 - FeatureReduction
-- GeoElement
 - IdentifyLayerResult
+- Popup
+- PopupElement
+- PopupField
+- Portal
+- PortalItem

 ## About the data